Richard Hermer, Baron Hermer: 2024 riots

 Following riots that occurred after the 2024 Southport stabbing, Hermer attended the emergency COBRA meetings alongside Starmer, Deputy Prime Minister Angela Rayner, Home Secretary Yvette Cooper, other ministers, police leaders and representatives from organisations, which involved updates and plans for responses during the riots.

 Hermer later provided his consent to charge several people for what was described as "stirring up racial hatred online", amidst the first sentencing of two individuals for social media-related posts during the riots.
 In a statement on 9 August, Hermer said that stirring up racial hatred online was "completely unacceptable" and said that it "helped fuel other criminal misconduct".
 Hermer said that the actions of the two individuals were "harmful and unlawful", and added that their sentences served as a "stark warning" that "you cannot hide behind your keyboard – you will face the full force of the law."

-On 23 August 2024, Hermer visited Liverpool following the riots, firstly to Merseyside-Chesire Crown Prosecution Service (CPS) to thank officials for their roles in charging offenders, then to Spellow Lane library in Walton to donate books following the damage to community hubs there, and lastly to Southport where he met with members of the community at Southport Mosque (the initial target of the Southport riots).
+On 23 August 2024, Hermer visited Liverpool following the riots, firstly to Merseyside-Cheshire Crown Prosecution Service (CPS) to thank officials for their roles in charging offenders, then to Spellow Lane library in Walton to donate books following the damage to community hubs there, and lastly to Southport where he met with members of the community at Southport Mosque (the initial target of the Southport riots).
 Hermer said that he was "acutely aware" of the work that the CPS did with the police to "bring justice" and the role that it had in "quashing the criminality" that was seen on the streets.
 On his visit to the Spellow Lane library, he said that the space was "emblematic" of the country as it showed how a "tiny minority" could "cause havoc" and described the actions that damaged the library on 3 August as an "appalling act of criminality", but also said that the "really important thing" was that the community came together to "clean" and to "rebuild".
 Hermer cited his reasoning for visiting Southport mosque as to promote what was "going to be the long lasting message"; saying that the message was that Britain was not represented by the "small minority of criminals" who had been "marauding" through the streets, but instead by the people who "came out to clean the streets" the following day and the "amazing young people" that Hermer had met on his visit there.